 One of the best feelings in the world is relaxing in a clean house.
 Lucky for me, as a busy, working mom I always have the time to keep my house immaculately clean and completely organized.
-PSYCHE! 😉 Not even close to reality.
+JK! 😉 Not even close to reality.
 That’s why I need quick and simple clean house tips – which I am sharing with you today.

 This post may contain affiliate links for your convenience.
 We only include brands we use and trust.
 See my full disclosure at the bottom of this page.

 House cleaning tips to keep your house clean enough

 Most likely my dreams of a consistently spotless home will have to wait for the day that I hire a housekeeper or until my kids move out – whichever happens first.

 In the meantime I have come up with a few clean house tips that keep my home mostly clean most of the time.